Matera, 13-17 June 2016

 Students need their own laptops with a minimum of 4GB RAM and 30GB free disk space.

-Registration is on a first come, first served basis and it will be closed when it reaches 30 participants.
+Registration is on a first come, first served basis and it will be closed when 30 participants sign up.
 Therefore, we encourage participants to register ASAP.
 A waiting list will be established in case exceeding the limit.

 The summer school provides students with the opportunity to develop key skills required for advanced spatial data processing.
 Throughout the training students will focus on developing independent learning skills which will be fundamental for a continuous learning development in advanced data processing.
 This is a continuous journey of development with the availability of more complex data and the ongoing technological revolution.
 During this week we guide students dealing with the access of Linux OS and data processing software types, gathering field data using a drone UAV, as well as active processing of that data on single computers, on cloud facilities and on computer clusters using grid engine scheduler.
 We have also assembled a fully functional micro cluster computer “Grappolo” which is a portable and pedagogic machine replicating the operating system and functioning of a real high performance computer.
 Students will access “Grappolo” and learn how to process BIG spatial data using scripting routines within a grid scheduler environment.
 Considering open source software, we will show different types of cutting edge technologies: GRASS and R scripting, different python libraries, rasdaman (Fastest Array Database on Earth) and opendronemap (data processing toolchain for civilian unmanned aerial system image processing).